Adobe-CEP/CEP-Resources/CEP_9.x/Documentation/CEP 9.0 HTML Extension Cookbook.md

 ### Scroll bar tips

-On Mac, scroll bars of panel are hidden by OS (since Lion by design).
+On macOS, scroll bars of panel are hidden by OS (since Lion by design).
 It can be always shown by settings as below.

  1. Click the Apple menu at the top-left of the screen, then select System Preferences.